 Some nursing assistants also may dispense medication, depending on their training level and the state in which they work.

-In nursing homes and residential care facilities, assistants are often the principal caregivers.
+In nursing homes and residential care facilities, nursing assistants are often the principal caregivers.
 They have more contact with residents than other members of the staff.
-Because some residents stay in a nursing home for months or years, assistants may develop close relationships with their residents.
+Nursing assistants often develop close relationships with their patients because some residents stay in a nursing home for months or years.

 Orderlies typically do the following:

 Nursing assistants hold about 1.5 million jobs.
 The largest employers of nursing assistants are as follows:

 |Hospitals; state, local, and private||26|